Nigeria: Human rights

 Nigeria's human rights record remains poor.
 According to the U.S. Department of State, the most significant human rights problems are the use of excessive force by security forces, impunity for abuses by security forces, arbitrary arrests, prolonged pretrial detention, judicial corruption and executive influence on the judiciary, rape, torture and other cruel, inhuman or degrading treatment of prisoners, detainees and suspects; harsh and life‑threatening prison and detention centre conditions; human trafficking for prostitution and forced labour, societal violence and vigilante killings, child labour, child abuse and child sexual exploitation, domestic violence, discrimination based on ethnicity, region and religion.

-Nigeria is a state party of the Convention on the Elimination of All Forms of Discrimination Against Women It also has signed the Maputo Protocol, an international treaty on women's rights, and the African Union Women's Rights Framework.
+Nigeria is a state party of the Convention on the Elimination of All Forms of Discrimination Against Women.
+It also has signed the Maputo Protocol, an international treaty on women's rights, and the African Union Women's Rights Framework.
 Discrimination based on sex is a significant human rights issue.
 Forced marriages are common.
-Child marriage remains common in Northern Nigeria; 39% of girls are married before age 15, although the Marriage Rights Act banning marriage of girls below 18 years old was introduced on a federal level in 2008.
+Child marriage remains common in Northern Nigeria; 39% of girls are married before age 15, although the Marriage Rights Act banning marriage of girls under 18 was introduced on a federal level in 2008.
 There is rampant polygamy in Northern Nigeria.
-Submission of the wife to her husband and domestic violence are common.
+Domestic violence is common.
 Women have fewer land rights.
 Maternal mortality was at 814 per 100,000 live births in 2015.
 Female genital mutilation is common, although a ban was implemented in 2015.
-In Nigeria, at least half a million suffer from vaginal fistula, largely as a result of lack of medical care.
-Early marriages can result in the fistula.
+At least half a million suffer from vaginal fistula, largely as a result of lack of medical care.

 Women face a large amount of inequality politically in Nigeria, being subjugated to a bias that is sexist and reinforced by socio-cultural, economic and oppressive ways.
 Women throughout the country were only politically emancipated in 1979.
-Yet husbands continue to dictate the votes for many women in Nigeria, which upholds the patriarchal system.
+Yet husbands continue to dictate the votes for many women, which upholds the patriarchal system.
 Most workers in the informal sector are women.
 Women's representation in government since independence from Britain is very poor.
 Women have been reduced to sideline roles in appointive posts throughout all levels of government and still make up a tiny minority of elected officials.
 But nowadays with more education available to the public, Nigerian women are taking steps to have more active roles in the public, and with the help of different initiatives, more businesses are being started by women.

 Under the Shari'a penal code that applies to Muslims in twelve northern states, offences such as alcohol consumption, homosexuality, infidelity and theft carry harsh sentences, including amputation, lashing, stoning and long prison terms.
-According to a 2013 survey by the Pew Research Center, 98% of Nigerians believe homosexuality should not be accepted by society.
-In the last 23 years (as of September 2022), university workers in Nigeria have gone on strike 17 times, or for 57 months.
-As a result, the 2022 summer semester was cancelled nationwide.
+Nigeria is considered to be one of the most homophobic countries in the world.